 Another great place for hiking if you are in Kandy is Hanthana Mountain Range that consists of seven peaks with the highest peak, Uura Kanda, reaching 3800 ft.
 The drive to the base of Hanthana is shorter than to Knuckles and took us only thirty minutes.

-Given that there are seven peaks and multiple treks, the guide should help you choose a suitable option.
-We went for a relatively easy three-hour trek that took us through gorgeous sun-lit tea plantations, onto a summit with magnificent views and back through the jungle where we had to jump over a snake sleeping on the narrow path we took.
+Given that there are seven peaks and multiple routes, the guide should help you choose a suitable option.
+We went for a relatively easy three-hour hike that took us through gorgeous sun-lit tea plantations, onto a summit with magnificent views and back through the jungle where we had to jump over a snake sleeping on the narrow path we took.
 Another reason you require a guide!

 Cost: depends on the guide, but approximately Rs 8500 – 10 000 for a day of trekking